gchure/phd/src/chapter_06/section_05_methods.md

 difference in measured fluorescence between the pre-shock images and those at the end of the shock set the scale of a 500 mM NaCl down shock.
 The rate was calculated by fitting a line to the middle region of this trace.
-Further details regarding this procedure can be found in Bialecka-Fornal et al. 2015 [@bialecka-fornal2015].
+Further details regarding this procedure can be found in @bialecka-fornal2015.

 ### Image Processing

-&nbsp; &nbsp; &nbsp; &nbsp;Images were processed using a combination of automated and manual methods.
+Images were processed using a combination of automated and manual methods.
 First, expression of MscL was measured via segmenting individual cells or small clusters of cells in phase contrast and computing the mean pixel value of the fluorescence image for each segmented